#22 TRENDING IN Mental Health 🔥

 TikTok user adamkindacool made a video examining the trend's dark side.
 He suggested that it was “empowering looking stupid in public to look cool on social media” and prioritising “social media cool points” over “IRL cool points”.

 Unfortunately, this emphasis on online personas over real-life personas seems to be a growing phenomenon.
-Already, social media sites like Facebook and Instagram have created a problem where people are curating their lives to make it picture-perfect for their followers.
+While social media platforms like Facebook and Instagram had already created a issue where people are curating their lives to make them picture-perfect for their followers, TikTok is only worsening the problem.
+People are so fixated on gaining online clout and popularity, that they're willing to not only polish their lives for followers, but also share humiliating moments to gain virality.

 For example, a current TikTok trend is to use the sound ‘I remember when I lost my mind’ and post a video explaining the shameful thing the user did to gain their crush's attention.
 People are willing to expose humiliating facts about themselves—facts they would unlikely ever share with real-life acquaintances—with millions of strangers on TikTok, all to bolster their online personas.